-And now we are seeing that all of these are actually started improving, especially from that.
+And now we are seeing that all of these are actually started improving, especially from November and December.
+And we have only seen 2 months, that's the reason I'm not able to say that.
 This will be cleaned up in the next one to two quarters.
 That's the reason I have said we have to wait for some time, but things are improving and next year will be better.